newstack-cloud/bluelink-github-registry/README.md

 or when running locally it could be `http://registry.example.local`.

 The fully-qualified domain name in the URL must be the same as the prefix for plugins in the registry.
-For example, if the base URL is `https://registry.example.io`, then the plugin prefix must be `registry.example.io` in order for the Celerity CLI to be able to find the correct service discovery document.
+For example, if the base URL is `https://registry.example.io`, then the plugin prefix must be `registry.example.io` in order for the Bluelink CLI to be able to find the correct service discovery document.

 _Even when running locally, it is best to use a host name alias instead of localhost with port numbers due to the way the CLI resolves the registry based on the domain prefix in the plugin ID._